cualbondi/old-web/README.md

 ## Database cloning

+> This is not open to public, we are working on an alternative to have data to play.
+> We want to release all data, but we need to make sure we don't release sensible things like real users emails.

 You can download a copy of production database running `vagrant ssh -c 'source /app/repo/pulldb.sh <user>'` (`<user>` being a linux user from cualbondi main server)

 ## Production install

-The same as dev install can be done, but changing the settings.py
+The same as dev install can be done, but changing the settings.py or adding a settings_local.py which overrides settings